shnaky/ai-student-workspace/00/README.md

 ## Ex.
 0.4 Tell us where your repo is located
 Fill out the questionnaire on ISIS.
 The questionnaire will ask you for the following:

-1. Your name
-2. Your student ID number (Matrikelnummer)
+1. Your student ID number (Matrikelnummer)
-3. Your E-Mail address
+2. Your E-Mail address
-4. The SSH-URL of your repo (that's the one that starts with `git@...`), i.e. `YOURFORK`.
+3. The SSH-URL of your repo (that's the one that starts with `git@...`), i.e. `YOURFORK`.

 You can form groups of up to 3 students.
 If you are in the same group, you can use the same URL.
 However, each of you should still fill out the questionnaire individually.